 Is Nursing School Hard to Pass?

+People often ask if nursing school is hard.
 This question’s answer is greatly dependent on your reading structure, comprehension ability, and retention capacity.
 Generally, you must be willing to sacrifice several leisure activities during school time.
 It takes a lot of discipline and hard work to get through nursing school successfully.
 You must also be able to communicate with people and keep a neat appearance.
 Above all, you need to be very compassionate with a strong tendency to nurture.
 People who are only concerned about going to nursing school because they want a steady job would find it very difficult.

 Once in nursing school, you’ll be forced to abandon most of your social life.
 If you are used to going for picnics with friends on weekends, you can start getting ready to also cancel that.
 Most tests fall on Mondays, so you’ll need to dedicate most of your weekends to intense study.
 The lack of social activities can sometimes get lonely and depressing, but you can pull through it.
 If you are married or in a relationship, make sure that your partner understands that your study may take most of your time.